thaddeuspearson/Blue-Team/Log_Reading_Practice/Network_and_Host_Logs_Exercise.md

 exercises = [

     "1.
-Evaluate the screenshot",
+Which application generated the below detection alerts?",

     "2.
-What domains were blocked by the firewall?",
+Are the detected actions benign or malicious?",

     "3.
-Are the domains potentially malicious?",

-    "4.
-What is the likely reason the domains were blocked?"
+Are all the quarantined items in image 2 malicious?"

 ]